OfficeDev/office-js-snippet-explorer/README.md

     `{ "done": true, "filename": "YOURFILENAME", "name": "DISPLAYNAME", "group": "GROUPNAMEFROMGROUPS", "description": "ASIMPLEDESCRIPTION"}`

 5. Replace the value for the filename, name, group, and description fields with information that describes your snippet.
+The filename should take the form of {object}{method}{description}.js.
+The object name is required -- this makes the list of snippets easy to peruse.
+For example:

+    paragraphClear.js
+    rangeInsertText.js

 6. Save all of your changes, test it, and open your pull request.

 ## Additional resources